Sad girl on her couch looking at her phone in the dark representing Long Distance Relationship Breakup

 In these kinds of situations, I recommend that couples work with an experienced couples therapist or relationship coach who can help them determine the root cause of their challenges and give them tools to help address them.

-Here are a few of the questions that I usually walk through as I help my clients determine an answer to whether their challenges are being caused by being long distance or by deeper issues within the relationship:
+Here are a few of the questions that I usually walk through as I help my clients in long-distance couples therapy determine whether their challenges are being caused by being long distance, or by deeper issues within the relationship:

 1. What is your relationship like when you are physically together?